NFL and players union agree to updated concussion protocol - KESQ

 “In other words, if a player is diagnosed with ‘ataxia’ by any club or neutral physician involved in the application of the Concussion Protocol, he will be prohibited from returning to the game, and will receive the follow-up care required by the Protocol.”

+In a game against the Buffalo Bills on September 25, the 24-year-old quarterback was knocked down and banged his head on the turf.
+When he stood up, he shook his head, appeared awkward on his feet and stumbled over himself.

-Tagovailoa was knocked out briefly during the second quarter of the September 25 game against the Buffalo Bills.
-The Dolphins announced he was questionable to return to the game with a head injury, and he returned to the field in the third quarter.
+He was taken to the locker room for a concussion check, and the Dolphins announced he was questionable to return with a head injury.
+However, he returned to play after halftime and finished the game.

-Then, on Thursday, he returned to the field when the Dolphins played against the Cincinnati Bengals.
-He was sacked by Bengals defensive lineman Josh Tupou and was taken off the field in a stretcher and hospitalized.

-The incident led to calls for the NFL to reevaluate its concussion protocols and provide more stringent evaluation of players who suffer apparent head injuries.
+His return was noteworthy because the NFL’s current concussion protocols state a player who shows any “gross motor instability” determined to be neurologically caused cannot return to the game.

+After the game, Tagovailoa told reporters he actually stumbled because of a back injury — not a head injury — and he was evaluated for a concussion but cleared.
+Head coach Mike McDaniel told reporters Tagovailoa’s back got “bent” on an earlier play, causing his back to lock up.

 The-CNN-Wire